VGFan95/Super-Smash-Bros-Ultimate-2-Shine-On/README.md

 - Battle Updates
   - Stage Types: This is an essential change for making Online Quickplay a better experience, as it allows players to play on different stages (visually).
 That means players can set which stage (visual aesthetics) they'd like to play on, without it effecting the gameplay at all.
 Barrier Form is essential for helping less experienced players have fun with the game, because a big challenge for new Smash players is recovering to the stage.
 It's near-impossible to SD on a Barrier Form stage, so any player can play on this stage type and have fun.
 This was a tremendous bonus that King of Fighters Stadium gave to Ultimate when it was added.
 Barrier Form stages also have a unique balancing aspect to them since you don't need recovery at all.
 Dynamic Battlefield form can pair well with Tag Team, since some fighters will do better depending on platform layout.
 The additions of Big Battlefield Form and Pyrosphere Form will help 5+ player matches with some more variety, and could be great for a mode like Cucco Keep Away.
   - King of the Hill: This mode will alleviate the pain points players have with Stock and Time.
 It encourages an engaging, faster pace of play because players will be drawn towards center stage.
 Ultimate suffered tremendously from camping and player targeting, but King of the Hill eliminates that problem.
 It's a clear, easy to understand objective that works well for casual or competitive play, and will become the new "standard" game mode.
-  - Partner Assist: Squad Strike Tag-Team 3v3: A fun combo extension mechanic or used in neutral.
-Partner Assists in Tag-Team 3v3 also help display the full roster, as some characters may have an assist that fits your team better than others.
-Provides a faster and flashier pace of play.
-  - Partner Assist: 1v1: Same as above, can be a combo extender or used in neutral.
-Can be tailored to synergize well with the specific Playable Fighter.
-Essentially two new moves given to each Playable Fighter.
-Provides a faster and flashier pace of play.
   - Squad Strike Tag-Team: Tag-In: This is a very exciting new feature that brings immense team theory crafting to the game.
 It's a true Tag-Team experience like you'd find in Dragon Ball FighterZ or Marvel vs Capcom 2.
 It really lets the full roster shine because some characters are better or worse when put into certain situations.
+  - Squad Strike Tag-Team: Assists: A fun combo extension mechanic or used in neutral.
+Assists in Tag-Team 3v3 also help display the full roster, as some characters may have an assist that fits your team better than others.
+Provides a faster and flashier pace of play.
   - Smash Meter: The meter system in Ultimate was not great.
 It often resulted in a bunch of Final Smashes being used back-to-back, and the way meter was gained did not feel particularly engaging.
 So, the meter system has been significantly altered.
     - Power Shield: A defensive mechanic so your shield doesn't pop so often when under pressure from Assists or Smash-Links
     - Smash-Link: Many traditional Fighting Games have a cancel mechanic that burns meter, like a Guilty Gear Roman Cancel or BlazeBlue Rapid Cancel.
 This is similar, although a bit more restrictive as only certain "links" are allowed.
 In turn, however, the unique links per character will help characters feel unique and require more effort to understand the matchup or master a character.
-With each character having Smash-Links and the game having Tag-Ins and Partner Assists, there should be plenty of room for players to develop their own unique playstyles / player expression.
 Provides a faster and flashier pace of play.
   - Ultimate Final Smash Attack: This is a fun cinematic ender to a match.
 It will be a rare occurrence but very hype when it happens.
 Similar to a BlazBlue Astral Heat.
   - Final Smash Attack Power: Meter-obtained Final Smashes were a bit too strong in Ultimate, so they've been toned down.
   - Custom Stage Music Playlist: This is a big quality of life feature so that you can listen to more of this games expansive soundtrack